mizdra/eslint-config-mizdra/CONTRIBUTING.md

 ## How to dev

-- `pnpm run lint`: Try static-checking
+- `npm run lint`: Try static-checking

 ## How to release